x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mailbox-audit-logging/mailbox-audit-logging.md

   - The [New-MailboxExportRequest](http://technet.microsoft.com/library/1625c25a-7cc9-459c-97ea-281ac421bbce.aspx) cmdlet is used to export a mailbox.

-  - [Microsoft Exchange Server MAPI Editor](https://go.microsoft.com/fwlink/p/?linkId=204086) is used to access the mailbox.
+  - [Microsoft Exchange Server MAPI Client and Collaboration Data Objects](https://www.microsoft.com/download/details.aspx?id=39045) is used to access the mailbox.

 - **Bypassing mailbox auditing logging**: Mailbox access by authorized automated processes such as accounts used by third-party tools or accounts used for lawful monitoring can create a large number of mailbox audit log entries and may not be of interest to your organization.
 You can configure such accounts to bypass mailbox audit logging.
 For details, see [Bypass a User Account From Mailbox Audit Logging](http://technet.microsoft.com/library/98a87071-fe31-4b67-beb8-a73799e54df2.aspx).